qiime2/docs/source/tutorials/pd-mice.rst

    1. Are all metadata columns represented in the visualization?
 If not, which columns were excluded and why?
    2. Which metric shows saturation and stabilization of the diversity?
    3. Which mouse genetic background has higher diversity, based on the curve?
 Which has shallower sequencing depth?

    Now, let's check the feature table summary.

-   1. What percentage of samples are lost if we set the rarefaction depth to 1250 sequences per sample?
+   4. What percentage of samples are lost if we set the rarefaction depth to 2500 sequences per sample?
-   2. Which mice did the missing samples come from?
+   5. Which mice did the missing samples come from?

+..
+1. We can't look at the days since transplant (this is a numeric column)
+..
+2. shannon.
+Always shannon.
+Shannon is a good justification for rarefaction.
+Just ignore the observed ASVs behind the curtain
+..
+3. suspectible has higher diversity, wild type had a shallower sequencing depth
+..
+4. we lose 8% of samples (4 samples).
+..
+5. The samples come from mouse 457, 469, 537, and 538.

 After we've looked through the data, we need to select a rarefaction depth.

-.. checkpoint::

-   **Based on the current rarefaction curve and sample summary, what sequencing depth would you pick?
-Why?**

 In general, rarefaction depth is a place where an analyst needs to use their discretion.
 Selecting a rarefaction depth is an exercise in minimizing sequence loss while maximizing the sequences retained for diversity analysis.
 For high biomass samples (fecal, oral, etc), a general best estimate is a rarefaction depth of no less than 1000 sequences per sample.
 In low biomass samples where sequencing is shallower, a lower rarefaction depth may be selected although it’s important to keep in mind that the diversity measurements on these samples will be quite noisy and the overall quality will be low.

+.. checkpoint::

+   **Based on the current rarefaction curve and sample summary, what sequencing depth would you pick?
+Why?**

+   Based on the sequencing depth and distribution of samples, we'll use 2000 sequences/sample for this analysis.
+This will let us keep 47 of 48 high quality samples (discarding the one sample with sequencing depth below 1000 sequences/sample).

 Diversity Analysis